The Diderot Effect, Why We Buy Things We Do Not Need

 Some Of The Reasons I Believe We Buy Things We Do Not Need

-Now that we got the scientifically widely accepted reason we buy things we do not need, let’s get to the REAL reasons we buy things we do not need.
+Now that we have the scientifically widely accepted reason we buy things we do not need, let’s get to the REAL reasons we don’t need them.

-This is not rocket science we already know them all but here we go.
-The REAL reasons we buy things we do not need.
+This is not rocket science; we already know them all, but here we go: the REAL reasons we buy things we do not need.

 1. To Keep Up With The Joneses.